You might think that arthritis is something only grandparents get, but it's a condition that affects people of all ages.

 Read on to find out about juvenile idiopathic arthritis (or JIA), a specific kind of arthritis that can affect people under age 17.

 What Is Juvenile Idiopathic Arthritis?

 "Idiopathic" is a medical word that doctors use to describe a disease that has no known cause.
-Juvenile idiopathic arthritis, which is different from the idiopathic arthritis that adults get, is the most common kind of arthritis among kids and teens.
-Kids usually find out they have this disease between the ages of 2 and 16.
+Juvenile idiopathic arthritis is the most common kind of arthritis among kids and teens.
+Kids usually find out they have this disease between the ages of 6 months and 16 years.
 (You also might hear JIA called "juvenile rheumatoid arthritis," or JRA.)

 What Happens When Someone Has JIA?

 People with JIA may have pain and stiffness that can change from day to day or from morning to afternoon.
 These symptoms can come and go.
 When the condition becomes more active and the symptoms worsen, it's known as a "flare" or a "flare-up."